Every Thursday, 11:30 am to 2:30 pm

 Zaytoun

-We also stock regular supplies of dates, almonds, olive oil and maftoul from Zaytoun, a social enterprise founded to support Palestinian farmers through fair trade.
-Zaytoun supplies all the organically-grown and fairly traded Palestinian fair-trade products available at St. Hilda’s Food Co-op, which are sourced directly from small-scale farmers and collectives.
+We also stock regular supplies of dry products such as dates, almonds, olive oil and maftoul from Zaytoun, a social enterprise founded to support Palestinian farmers through fair trade.

 Suma

-Suma supplies our small range of quality whole-foods offered at trade prices to Food Co-op customers.
+Suma supplies our small range of quality whole foods offered at trade prices to Food Co-op customers.
 Suma is a workers’ co-operative – a radical business managed and owned by its workers.
-They are also the largest independent supplier of whole-foods in the UK.
-Bulk orders are available for Food Co-op customers on request.
+They are also the largest independent supplier of whole foods in the UK.

 Supporting The Climate and Environment